RobTillaart/HC4053/README.md

 multiplexer / demultiplexer and compatible devices.

-The HC4053 is in fact three separate controllable switches in one, and every switch can be set indepently in one of two positions.
+The HC4053 is in fact three separate controllable switches in one, and every switch can be set independently in one of two positions.
-This is functionaly different from both the 4051, 4052 and 4067 in which there is only one channel selection
+This is functionally different from both the 4051, 4052 and 4067 in which there is only one channel selection

 It is also possible to use the HC4053 to select an OUTPUT channel.